wlads/reefpoints/source/posts/2013-08-05-testing-context-validations.md

 ```

 Note the use of `validations_for`.
 It is a MiniTest
-helper method, which looks up the name of the controller from the
+helper method defined by ContextValidations, which looks up the name
-describe block, creates an instance of it, and retrieves the validations
+of the controller from the describe block, creates an instance of it,
-for the context passed in.
-This prevents you from needing to create your
+and retrieves the validations for the context passed in.
+This prevents
-own instance and calling `validations` on it.
-The resulting tests
+you from needing to create your own instance and calling `validations`
-end up looking very similar to what your model tests would look like.
+on it.
+The resulting tests end up looking very similar to what your
+model tests would look like.

 Our model implementation is very light: